MNGlobalInvest/MN-GLOBAL-INVESTMENT-HOLDINGS/README.md

 - Align capital with real economic activity
 - Operate with minimal trust and maximal transparency

-This company survives on **Bitcoin, execution, and discipline—nothing else.**
+This company survives on **Bitcoin, execution, and discipline nothing else.**